Debate over the atomic bombings of Hiroshima and Nagasaki: Intimidate the Soviets

-In 2003, Nelson Mandela, who opposed Apartheid in South Africa, said the following about the Hiroshima and Nagasaki bombings.
+In 2003, Nelson Mandela, who opposed apartheid in South Africa, said the following about the Hiroshima and Nagasaki bombings:

 57 years ago, when Japan was retreating on all fronts, they (U.S.) decided to drop the atom bomb in Hiroshima and Nagasaki.
 Killed a lot of innocent people, who are still suffering from the effects of those bomb.
 Those bomb were not aimed against the Japanese.
 They were aimed against the Soviet Union.
 To say, look, this is the power that we have.
 If you dare oppose what we do, this is what is going to happen to you.
 Because they are so arrogant they decided to kill innocent people in Japan who are still suffering from that.

 This statement was made during discussions about the Iraq War.
-Mandela also stated that America has committed unspeakable atrocities and is a country that does not care about human beings.
+Mandela also stated that the U.S. has committed unspeakable atrocities and is a country that does not care about human beings.

-Historian Kai Bird argues that the U.S. had intercepted Japanese diplomatic cables in July 1945 showing Japan was seeking peace, with the primary condition being the preservation of the emperor system.
+Historian Kai Bird argues that the U.S. had intercepted Japanese diplomatic cables in July 1945 showing that Japan was seeking peace, with the primary condition being the preservation of the emperor system.
 Despite this, the U.S. proceeded with the bombings.
-Bird also suggests the bomb was used partly to send a strategic message to the Soviet Union in the emerging postwar context.
+Bird also suggests that the bomb was used partly to send a strategic message to the Soviet Union in the emerging postwar context.